bpcreech/blog/content/post/mini-racer.md

 Hatch also includes built-in support for Python version matrix testing.
-It works super well (modulo, not on [Alpine](https://www.alpinelinux.org/) for [reasons](https://github.com/indygreg/python-build-standalone/issues/86)) and lets us drop `tox` as a development dependency.
+It works super well (modulo, not on [Alpine](https://www.alpinelinux.org/) for [reasons](https://github.com/indygreg/python-build-standalone/issues/86)) and lets us drop [`tox`](https://tox.wiki/en/4.14.1/) as a development dependency.

+### `pytest` instead of `unittest`

+This is more of a no-brainer these days. `unittest` has been built into Python since forever, but these days everyone (in the OSS community anyway) seems to be converging on `pytest`.
+So I converted all the tests to `pytest`, which makes for slightly simpler-looking tests and prettier console output, yay.

 ### Docs!